restatedev/documentation/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Staging area

+The `main` branch of the documentation is continuously deployed at `https://main--docsrestatedev.netlify.app`.

 ## Releasing the documentation

-In order to release the documentation you have to push a tag of the form `vX.Y.Z`.
-This will trigger the [release workflow](.github/workflows/release.yml), which builds and publishes and new `restatedev/documentation:vX.Y.Z` container image.
+Before releasing the documentation, update schemas and version of Restate artifacts, either:

+* Automatically by executing the _Pre-release updates_ workflow.
+* Manually, as described below.

+Once the branch `main` is ready to be released, execute the _Trigger release_ workflow.
+This will merge `main` into `production` and add a tag.
-Moreover, it will create a draft [release on Github](https://github.com/restatedev/documentation/releases) that needs manual approval.
+The `tag` triggers the build of the new `restatedev/documentation:vX.Y.Z` container image and creates a draft [release on Github](https://github.com/restatedev/documentation/releases) that needs manual approval.

-### Updating the schemas
+### Manually update the schemas

 To update the configuration schemas, the default configuration and the Meta OpenAPI document, clone [Restate](https://github.com/restatedev/restate/) and execute the following: